cronkitedata/maij-data/README.md

 # maij-data

-Spring 2023 Data Reporting class site
+Spring 2024 Data Reporting class site

 Published at https://cronkitedata.github.io/maij-data

+This is the main branch of the repo.
+For previous versions, look at the other branches (eg, 2023-spring).
+It is also listed in the Releases.